Shookit/homepage/recipes/Kartoffelpuffer.md

 3. In preheated electric frying pan (350 F)or frying pan over medium high stove-top, add cooking oil or bacon fat--about 2 T per batch.
 4. Using a one/third-cup metal measuring cup, scoop up some potato-onion mixture, and spread in a circle in the pan.
 Flatten out a bit, to about a 5-inch thin cake.
 Fry for about 2 minutes per side until golden-brown and crispy around edges.
 5. Transfer cakes to a warm plate or keep warm in the oven.
 Best when served immediately.
-6. Serve with applesauce, honey, or butter with salt & pepper.r grating
+6. Serve with applesauce, honey, or butter with salt & pepper.